GunnarFarneback/LocalRegistry.jl/README.md

 ```
 using LocalRegistry
-create_registry(<local path>, <repository url>, description = "My private registry")
+create_registry(name, repository_url, description = "My private registry")
 ```
-This prepares a registry in the given directory, which must previously not exist.
+This prepares a registry with the given name in the the standard location for registries.
 Review the result and `git push` it manually.
-The last component of the path is used as the name of the registry.
+When created in this way the registry is automatically activated and the next section can be skipped.

+The registry can also be created at a specified path.
+See the documentation string for details.

 ## Add Registry